RubenVerg/AoC-template/README.md

 });
 ```

 The only thing you need to edit is inside `async _input => {}`, that's where stuff happens.
 Return the day's output and console-log any debug information.
-The functions is declared `async` so you can easily use all the async stuff around the web.
+The functions is declared `async` so you can easily `await` all the async stuff around the web. `_input` is a `string`.